ECCV 2026

 Scene

-- source vertices
+- source points

 - scene extent